dzikoysk/reposilite/reposilite-site/data/guides/installation/kubernetes.md

 ```

 ### Basic installation
 Basic installation without changing any of the default chart values.
+**By default, the Helm chart will use 4 GB of disk and 32 MB of RAM, to increase or decrease these settings, see [Installing with custom values](#installing-with-custom-values).**

 ```bash
 # Create the 'reposilite' namespace
 $ kubectl create namespace reposilite